-Description: Introduction to Statistics (Extended) is a

-first-semester course on the nature of statistical reasoning.
+MATH 1045 Introduction to Statistics (Extended) Semester(s) Taught: Fall, Spring first-semester course on the nature of statistical reasoning.
 Topics to be covered include descriptive statistics, sampling and data collection, basic probability, sampling distributions, and statistical inference (including 1- and 2-sample confidence intervals and hypothesis testing).
 Statistical calculator required (TI-84 recommended).
 Math 1045 differs from Math 1040 by adding just-in-time content (algebra, etc.) in the extra time allotted.